 Being a mum also requires a high degree of long term and short term planning, decision making, organizational and management skills for activities like having birthday parties, taking children to and from school, relating with other mums in the community or neighbourhood groups, PTA activities etc. These activities also require one to be time conscious and these are skills that every employer wants within their firm.

 There’s also the aspect of “soft skills” necessary for one to be a mum, that are favored by certain kinds of jobs.
 These skills include empathy and understanding, slow to anger, firm with correction, conflict and resolution management and a natural desire to guide and protect.
 These are qualities very much appreciated in careers such as nursing, teaching, customer service representatives, etc.

 Gain New Job Skills While You Are Mothering

-In short, the time spent outside the workforce by mothers, should not be looked at as time wasted but a chance to also relax and engage in other activities and pleasures that life has to offer.
-And depending on one’s financial situation, it’s a great time to engage in updating one’s resume by gaining some more education especially as regards new technologies such as software and computing.
+In short, the time spent outside the workforce by mothers, should not be looked at as time wasted.
+Rather it is a chance to also relax and engage in other activities and pleasures that life has to offer.
+And depending on one’s financial situation, it’s a great time to engage in updating one’s resume by gaining some more education.
+Especially as regards new technologies such as software and computing.

 Clear Resume Presentation

 In the end, being a stay-at-home mom has many great advantages.
 If you can write them clearly and concisely on your resume, you should be a highly competitive job applicant.
 Be proud of your experiences and make the most of your situation and you will be happily employed in whatever career you want in no time.
 Make your Stay-At-Home Mom Resume stand out by filling employment gaps with roles you had and skills you developed.

 This article was contributed by Erik Bowitz, a consultant at Resume Companion, a contributor to Copy My Resume, a free resume help resource.
 He has helped thousands of stay-at-home mothers rework their resumes so that they can find better employment faster.